 One of the more common problems of succulents is etiolation caused by lack of light, which results in a “leggy” succulents with longer stem, paler and less condensed leaves.
-Succulents etiolation is more of a warning sign and there’re plenty of ways to “fix” the plant before things get worse.
+Succulents growing tall or stretched out succulents are warning sign and there’re plenty of ways to “fix” the plant before things get worse.
 Here’s everything you need to know about etiolation.

 Etiolation by dictionary term is a pathological condition of plants that grow in places that provide insufficient light, as under stones.
-It is characterized by elongated stems and pale color due to lack of chlorophyll.
+It is characterized by stretched stems, weak growth and pale color due to lack of chlorophyll.

 Etiolation is usually a signal of light deprivation but it also can also be about temperature and the amount of light and water a succulent receives.
 If the plant is kept warm, then a regular-watered plant without enough light will also stretch as the plant was tricked into thinking it’s growing season, resulting in new growth searching for light.
 While at the same temperature, with less watering the plant still stretches out new growth and takes moisture from older leaves and stems leading to an unhealthier and worse-looking plant.

-Thus a temporary solution for etiolation is to keep your succulent in cool temperature with much less watering.
+Thus a temporary solution for succulents growing tall and stretching is to keep your plant in cool temperature with much less watering.
 This will trick the plant into thinking it’s dormant season and it’ll stop new growth.

 While etiolation can be common, it’s important to distinguish between etiolation and healthy growth of a succulent.
 The easiest way to differentiate them is to look at the color and the space between the leaves, a healthy succulent will have more condense leaves and vibrant colors (For colorful succulents, dark green leaves are also considered healthy, only fading or paler leaves will be considered unhealthy).
 And if you’re still concerned, you can check on the plant description to see how tall the plant can be to estimate if the growth is healthy or unhealthy.